 These policies are also informed by the HRC Foundation’s Corporate Equality Index, or CEI.
 The CEI is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.

 To receive credit in the HEI:

-There are 15 scored questions in this section.
-In order to receive the full 20 points, your facility must have at least 7 or more of these best practices in place.
-Facilities that have 4 to 6 of these best practices in place will receive a partial score of 10 for this criterion.
+There are 14 scored questions in this subsection.
+In order to receive full credit for this section (15 points), your facility must have at least 7 or more of these best practices in place.
+Facilities that have 4 to 6 of these best practices in place will receive a partial score of 10 for this section of the criterion.

 Scored best practices include:

 - Health insurance policy’s definition of spouse includes same sex spouses